johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

 Inferring one thing from another thing is only possible here because Holmes' prior beliefs are beliefs in **combinations** of propositions, not just individual propositions.
 Holmes' prior beliefs are not simply that *there is a 75% chance that the Duke did it* or *there is a 50% chance that the Duchess is dead*.
 If his beliefs were so simple, learning that the Duchess was murdered would not tell Holmes anything about whether it was the Duke or the Count that did it.

 Rather his beliefs are about **combinations** of propositions (e.g. *the Countess is Dead and the Duke did*).
-His beliefs form a [**joint probability distribution**](https://en.wikipedia.org/wiki/Joint_probability_distribution) that encodes the knowledge that enables Holmes to make inferences about the culprit upon learning of the Duchess's death.
+His beliefs form a [**joint probability distribution**](https://en.wikipedia.org/wiki/Joint_probability_distribution) that encodes the knowledge about the relationships between propositions that enables Holmes to make inferences about the culprit upon learning of the Duchess's death.

 I think that understanding prior beliefs a joint probability distribution is key to understanding Bayesian Inference.